-Comprehensive (loss) income: We follow the provisions of ASC 220, Reporting Comprehensive Income, which establishes standards for reporting and displaying comprehensive income and its components.
-Comprehensive (loss) income reflects the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
-For us, comprehensive (loss) income represents net income (loss) adjusted for foreign currency translation adjustments and unrealized gains and losses on available-for-sale securities.
+Comprehensive income (loss): We follow the provisions of ASC 220, Reporting Comprehensive Income, which establishes standards for reporting and displaying comprehensive income and its components.
+Comprehensive income (loss) reflects the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
+For us, comprehensive income (loss) represents net income (loss) adjusted for foreign currency translation adjustments and unrealized gains and losses on available-for-sale securities.
 The foreign currency translation adjustment included in comprehensive (loss) income has not been tax affected, as the investments in foreign affiliates are deemed to be permanent.
-In accordance with ASC 220 and ASU 2011-05, we disclose comprehensive (loss) income on a separate consolidated statement of comprehensive income.
+In accordance with ASC 220 and Accounting Standards Update ("ASU") 2011-05, we disclose comprehensive income (loss) on a separate consolidated statement of comprehensive income.